Automatia BCN

 Troubleshooting

-License activation timeout
+License activation fails

 sudo timedatectl set-ntp true

-sudo timedatectl status
+sudo timedatectl status # ensure clock is in sync

 curl -I https://abs-license-activation.automatiaabs.workers.dev

-Caddy can't issue a TLS certificate
+Caddy can't get a certificate

-dig +short your.hostname.com
+dig +short abs.yourdomain.com

 sudo ufw status